Forget a dash or two, the Trinidad Sour calls for bitters to be your base, with a delicious and robust flavor all its own.

 Nutrition

-A sleek and stylish Nick and Nora is the ideal vessel for your Trinidad Sour.
-Chill for about fifteen minutes in the freezer and garnish with a thin slice of lemon peel to express the citrus oils over your drink.
+A sleek and stylish Nick and Nora glass is the ideal vessel for your Trinidad Sour.
+Chill for about 15 minutes in the freezer and garnish with a thin slice of lemon peel.
 If you don’t have a Nick and Nora handy, a coupe or martini glass will do just fine.

-Speaking for myself, I had never had a cocktail quite like the Trinidad Sour.
-I’m guessing you haven’t either.
-If the flavors you experienced with this drink piqued your interest for other complex and robust beverages, Twist & Toast has several recipes for you to try out this evening.
-Or if you’re curious about other Sour variations, we’ve got you covered there too.
+If the flavors you experienced with this drink piqued your interest in other complex and robust beverages, Twist & Toast has several recipes for you to try out this evening.
+Or if you’re curious about other sour variations, we’ve got you covered there, too.

 - Vermouth Cocktail – Here’s a cocktail that changes things up a little, featuring sweet vermouth front and center.